benouareth-abdo/OAHWR-MSHMM/ouhawr_holistic/README.md

 Based on the paper:
 > *Offline Handwritten Arabic Word Recognition using Multi-Stream HMM with Explicit State Duration*
-> A. Benouareth, A. Kermi, To be submitted to Information fusion, (2026)
+> A. Benouareth, A. Kermi, To be submitted to Information Fusion, (2026)

 ---